 |Material||Cast iron, stainless steel, bronze, aluminum|

-3. Watts Hot Water Recirculation Pump
+Watts Premier Instant Hot Water Recirculating Pump

-This is more than just a pump, it’s a full-on recirculating kit.
+This is more than just a pump; it’s a full-on recirculating kit.
 It includes:

 - Two adapters with rubber washers.